apache/fury-site/docs/community/how_to_release.md

 ### check version

-As an incubating project, Fory requires votes from both the FUry Community and Incubator Community.
+As an incubating project, Fory requires votes from both the Fory Community and Incubator Community.

 - release_version: the version for fory, like 0.5.0.
 - release_candidate_version: the version for voting, like 0.5.0-rc1.